WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-06-20-speaking-about-keda-at-the-kcd-berlin-2022.md

 ---
-title: Speaking about KEDA at the BASTA!
-Conference in Frankfurt
+title: Speaking about KEDA at the Kubernetes Community Days 2022 in Berlin
-date: 2022-02-07
+date: 2022-06-20
 author: Wolfgang Ofner
 categories: [Miscellaneous]
 tags: [KEDA, Speaking, Public Speaking, Conference]
-description: I am excited to travel to Germany and speak at the BASTA! conference in Frankfurt about KEDA.
+description: I am excited to travel to Berlin and talk about KEDA at the Kubernetes Community Days 2022.
 ---

-There is light at the end of the tunnel with the pandemic and therefore in person conferences and international travel is coming back.
-I am excited to travel to Germany and speak at the BASTA! conference in Frankfurt about KEDA.

-You can join the session in-person, or remote to learn more about KEDA.
-If you can't make it to the conference but still want to learn more about KEDA, see [KEDA - Kubernetes Event-driven Autoscaling](/keda-kubernetes-event-driven-autoscaling)
+I am excited to announce that I will be speaking at the Kubernetes Community Days 2022 in Berlin.
+My session will be on Wednesday, July 29 live on stage.
+If you are in Berlin, check out my talk and say hi.

 The abstract for my session is as follows: